-- If you want to uninstall multiple apps on an S8 or newer, then you can tap Select multiple items from the same pop-up menu, select each app you want rid of, then tap Uninstall at the top left.
-This option isn’t available on older Samsung phones like the S7 Edge pictured.
+- If you want to uninstall multiple apps on an S8 or newer, then you can tap Select Multiple Items from the same pop-up menu, select each app you want rid of, then tap Uninstall at the top left.
+This option isn’t available on older Samsung phones like the S7 Edge.

 How to uninstall apps in Huawei’s EMUI

 Huawei’s EMUI is another Android version that varies significantly from the stock Android formula, behaving more like iOS than Android in many respects.
 However, you follow the same steps to uninstall EMUI as you would when uninstalling any other app on an Android device.

 - Find the app you want to uninstall, whether on your home page or in your app drawer.